httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Use of Digest when acting on resources {#acting-on-resources}

-POST and PATCH requests can appear to convey partial representations but are semantically acting on resources.
-The enclosed representation, including its metadata, refers to that action.
+In POST and PATCH requests, the representation data and metadata describe an action on a resource.

 In these requests the representation digest MUST be computed on the representation-data of that action.